robingram/commercejs-list-products-react/README.md

 ## Chec Dashboard setup

-Create some products in your Chec dashboard with at least a name, description, image and price.
+Create some products in your Chec Dashboard with at least a name, description, image and price.
 We won't need many for the purposes of this guide.
 See the example below of a small number of t-shirts using a basic illustration as the image.

 ![Check products](images/chec-products.png)